PalmaAnd/Programming-Problems/README.md

 ## Java Solutions

 The `Java/src/` directory contains my Java implementations for LeetCode problems.
-Each problem is implemented in its own Java file.
+Each problem is implemented in its own Java file and test file.
+Java is build ontop of a Maven project for easier testing and in general structure.

 ## JavaScript Solutions